Who will win the competition and why?

 Which All Black has the most to prove?

 Luke Romano has won 22 caps but a test career which began with a flourish was impeded by injury with a groin problem then broken ankle biting into his 2013-14 production.
 Made the World Cup squad but faces a massive challenge from a repaired Patrick Tuipulotu while Dominic Bird and James Broadhurst are injured.

 PM: Israel Dagg.
 Crusaders teammate Ryan Crotty and Highlander Malakai Fekitoa have it all to play for following the departure of Smith and Nonu, but Dagg needs to make a compelling case to be included back in the All Blacks after missing out on World Cup selection.

 GP: Malakai Fekitoa.
 He's been waiting patiently for his chance to secure the All Black No13 jersey.
 He's got the power and footwork, but does have the patience, the discipline and understanding of the role to bring the composure and accuracy the All Blacks will need?

 NY: Kieran Read.
 His form since being named 2013 World Player of the Year has been questioned by many.
 Now as national captain, Read will want to show he is the man to lead the All Blacks and the way he will look to do that in the first instance is by being the best player on the park for Crusaders week in week out.

 KS: Israel Dagg, if he still wants to be one.
 The fullback professed as much after being excluded from the Rugby World Cup squad and, at 27, he certainly has time on his side.
 But with the same true of every outside back who went to England, it's a big season for Dagg.

 List the NZ teams in finishing order (1-5)

-WG: Crusaders, Chiefs, Hurricanes, Blues, Highlanders.
+Crusaders, Chiefs, Hurricanes, Blues, Highlanders.